AndresNeron/CryptoCrawler/README.md

 writen in python and intented to run on a Debian based system where Tensorflow will be build.

 The idea of this project is to distribute the crawling of different cryptos across nodes.
+And store historical on a distributed PostgreSQL database.

 # Features
 Under 'analysis' directory there exist graph_cryptos.py for graphing the different cryptos